Computer hard drives or computer hard disk drives are the main storage devices in your computer system.

 S.M.A.R.T.: This stands for Self-Monitoring Analysis and Reporting Technology.
 This is a feature of hard drives which monitors the drive's overall condition and predicts the drive's life expectancy.

 SSD (Solid-State Drives): Solid-State Drives are the new data storage devices that store data using solid-state memory.
+Unlike hard drives, SSDs have no moving parts hence the name.
+Instead of storing data and magnetic platters, SSDs store data and flash memory.
 Click here for more information on SSDs (Solid State Drives).

 With today's trend of drive capacities increasing while prices are decreasing, "grab" the largest drive you can afford.